Operation Pokpung: Conflicting accounts of instigation

 There have been conflicting accounts regarding the opening phases of the battle from sources on both sides.
 This resulted in discrepancies about which army initiated military action on 25 June 1950.
 When the war began, Kim held a governmental emergency meeting and stated the following to the members of the Workers' Party of Korea who did not realize the situation:

 Comrades, the forces of traitor Rhee Syngman have crossed the 38th parallel and started a full-scale invasion to challenge our northern republic.

-A report on behalf of the United Nations Commission on Korea was submitted on 24 June by two Australian military observers, Major F. S. B. Peach and Squadron Leader R. J. Rankin.
+A report on behalf of the United Nations Commission on Korea (UNCOK) was submitted on 24 June by two Australian military observers, Major F. S. B. Peach and Squadron Leader R. J. Rankin.
 The report made claim that ROK forces were organised entirely for defence and were in no condition to carry out an attack on a large scale against the forces of the North.
 The inadequate resources of the ROKA, in particular the absence of armor, air support and heavy artillery, rendered a South Korean invasion of the North militarily impossible.
 At 17:00 on 25 June the field observers had reported that North Korean forces had that morning mounted a surprise attack all along the 38th parallel.

 However, Kim had claimed in a broadcast made on 26 June at 09:20 that South Korea had attacked the North in the section of Haeju, provoking counterattacks.
 In the light of the report by Peach and Rankin, UNCOK unanimously rejected the North Korean contention.
 There remains undisclosed information from the Soviet and North Korean side.